 |Decision of hearing is communicated to Conduct Officer|

-4. A Disciplinary Appeals Committee hearing is restricted to the chairperson, two student committee members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and his/her advisor(s).
+- A Disciplinary Appeals Committee hearing is restricted to the chairperson, two student board members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and his/her advisor(s).

 Appeal Packet: A packet will be prepared by the Conduct Officer containing all firsthand information regarding the case, including but not limited to incident and Public Safety reports, witness statements, complaints and other relevant information regarding the student.
 This will serve as the basis for the appeal and all parties will work from the same packet.
 The College shall determine the rules of evidence.
 The appealing student has the right to review this packet in its entirety one hour prior to the appeal in a monitored setting.